Dutch finance minister backs quantitative easing in newspaper interview

 “This would lower the danger of there being an undesired redistribution of financial risks,” the paper quoted Knot saying.
 That is similar to the position of Bundesbank President Jens Weidmann.

-But critics say a QE program in that form would prove ineffectual and undermine confidence in the euro.
+But critics say a QE programme in that form would prove ineffectual and undermine confidence in the euro.
+(Editing by David Holmes)